To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 The Logitech MX Vertical is an outstanding mouse, but it’s not ideal for those with smaller hands.
 For those people, the Lift is a perfect alternative.
 It’s not as tall as its sibling, nor as long, but it holds your hand in the same handshake position, with a comfy rubberised coating on the rear half that stops your grip from slipping.
 The button layout is also slightly different, with one customisable button near the wheel, plus forward and back buttons in the thumb scoop.
 The buttons themselves have a light, near-silent click, so it’s a great mouse for working late at night.

-You can connect via Bluetooth or the included Logitech 2.4GHz USB receiver, and we’re always fans of Logitech’s flow feature, which lets you work across multiple desktops or devices just by moving the pointer from one screen to the next.
+You can connect via Bluetooth or the included Logitech 2.4GHz USB receiver, and we’re fans of Logitech’s flow feature, which lets you work across multiple desktops or devices just by moving the pointer from one screen to the next.

 Key specs – Sensor: Optical; Max sensitivity: 4,000dpi; Connectivity: 2.4GHz USB/Bluetooth; Buttons: 5 buttons, 1 scroll wheel; Battery: 1x AA; Dimensions: 73 x 133 x 60mm; Weight: 94g